-Divorce Lawyers in Somerset County, New Jersey
+Divorce Lawyer in Somerset County, New Jersey

 Some New Jersey couples who seek to end their marriages can choose annulment as an alternative to divorce.
 Although both annulment and divorce end the marriage, there are several ways in which annulment is different from divorce.
 Most importantly, rather than formally recognizing that a marriage existed and then ended, annulment treats the marriage as if it never existed in the first place.
 As a result of this special treatment, there is no property division when an annulment occurs.